Faster Gradient Methods for Highly-Smooth Stochastic Bilevel Optimization: Introduction

 Following the works in nonconvex optimization \citep{carmon2020lower,carmon2021lower,arjevani2023lower}, we consider the task of finding an $\epsilon$-stationary point of $\varphi$, \textit{i.e.}, a point $\vx \in \sR^{d_x}$ such that $\Vert \nabla \varphi(\vx) \Vert \le~\epsilon$.
 Motivated by many real machine learning tasks, we study the stochastic setting, where the algorithms only have access to the stochastic derivative estimators of both $f$ and $g$.

 The first efficient algorithm BSA \citet{ghadimi2018approximation} for solving the stochastic bilevel problem leverages both stochastic gradient and Hessian-vector-product (HVP) oracles to find an $\epsilon$-stationary point of $\varphi(\vx)$.
-Subsequently, \citet{ji2021bilevel} proposed stocBiO by incorporating multiple enhanced designs to improve the complexity.
-Both BSA and stocBiO require the stochastic Hessian assumption~(\ref{eq:asm-stocBio}) on the lower-level function, which means $g$ has an unbiased stochastic Hessian estimator with bounded variance.
-For finite-sum problems, such an assumption is stronger than standard SGD assumptions and equivalent to the mean-squared-smoothness assumption~(\ref{eq:asm-vr}) on the lower-level gradient estimator $G$ \citep[Observation 1 and 2]{arjevani2020second}.
+Subsequently, \citet{ji2021bilevel} proposed stocBiO by incorporating multiple enhanced designs in BSA to improve the complexity. \citet{yang2023achieving} proposes FdeHBO that uses finite-differences to estimate HVP vectors.
+However, all these methods require the stochastic Hessian assumption~(\ref{eq:asm-stocBio}) on the lower-level function, which is stronger than the standard SGD assumption.